starcat-io/jupiter-nano/jupiter-nano/to-do.md

 ## Done

+- fixed zone fills to remove islands and deserts
 - route pin traces
 - figure out where to place the ferrite beads- at the entrance to the chip pins
  - look at Giant Board placement